Meatloaf itself seems to be something people either really like or they hate. I think those people just haven’t tried a good enough recipe though.

 It’s important to remember to drain the fat halfway through the cooking process.
 Be careful not to tip the pan too far though, you don’t want the meatloaf flying into the sink.
 That’s also the time you’ll top it with extra barbecue sauce.

 I sometimes enjoy eating the meatloaf slices in between hamburger buns, it makes a great burger hybrid.
 Doing that also disguises the fact that you’re serving meatloaf to your family.
+Be aware that you can scale the recipe up for more servings or people.

 - 1lb of ground beef